American Obesity Advocates

 OBESITY IS AN EPIDEMIC IN THE U.S.

-Obesity is a serious and highly prevalent disease in the United States.
-It is estimated nearly 93 million Americans have obesity, and it is predicted to rise to 120 million within the next five years.
-Obesity impacts an estimated 42 percent of American adults, including adults over the age of 60.
-Healthcare costs and productivity impact related to obesity total almost $1.4 trillion annually.
-Obesity increases the risk for many other chronic and infectious diseases, including high blood pressure, heart disease, type 2 diabetes, COVID-19, and influenza.
+Obesity is a serious and rising health epidemic in the United States.
+It is estimated that nearly 93 million Americans are affected by obesity, and that number is predicted to rise to 120 million within the next five years.
+Obesity impacts an estimated 42 percent of adult Americans, and costs related to obesity are almost $1.4 trillion each year.
+More than a third of all adults over age 60 have obesity.
+Obesity increases the risk for over 200 chronic diseases and conditions, including high blood pressure, heart disease, and type 2 diabetes.

 Access to high-quality care improves patient outcomes.
 There are FDA-approved treatments for people with obesity and evidence-based approaches to care that mitigate the impacts of the disease and improve health outcomes.
 But our system remains fractured, and coverage options for obesity treatments are only available for a few individuals.